jengleberg/project-2-show-theories/README.md

 ### User Stories

 I then created a set of [User Stories](https://trello.com/b/BFp5ozy8/project-2-show-theories) stories for the app experience.
-They include what needs to be included in the app in order for it to function and meet the project requirements.
+They track what needs to be included in the app in order for it to function and meet the project requirements.